JvThunder/my-react-blog-app/public/blogs/journey-into-ai.md

 - Don't hold back on not starting just because that you feel you can will do it later.
 I think if I were to repeat, I would try to be more proactive and not wait for the "right time" to start.
 - Don't burn out and spend all your time stuck on a problem.
 Find time to rest and refresh your mind.
 It is usually difficult to continue to be productive if you are too tired.

 I think that's all I can share for now.
-I will update this blog as I learn more and gain more experiences.
+I hope you find this blog useful!
 Thank you for reading!